Come Home

 Alcohol Use Disorder

 How can you tell whether someone has a potentially serious problem?
 The National Institute on Alcohol Abuse and Alcoholism uses an 11-point assessment to determine whether someone suffers from AUD.
 A series of questions helps people gauge their ability to control their drinking.
-Typically, doctors advise people to seek help from an alcohol addiction treatment center if they display two or more of the following behavior patterns:

 • They drink more alcohol than intended.